kimhyeongbok/SDGAN/README.md

-# SDGAN: Semantic-aware De-Identity Generative Adversarial Networks for Identity Anonymization
+# SDGAN: Semantic-aware De-identification Generative Adversarial Networks for Identity Anonymization

+**Our research is currently under review.

+We will officially open the paper after it is published.**

 Official PyTorch implementation of SDGAN

 ## Installation